 What causes dental implants to fail?

 For most patients who undergo dental implant surgery, the success rate is 95% for implant longevity of up to ten years.
-Contributing factors that cause implants to fail are divided into short term and long term failure.
+Contributing factors that cause implants to fail are divided into short-term and long-term failures.